BrayanLemusQ/Online-Roulette/Commit Status.md

 # Files and Folders
 ## Modified files and folders
+### - config_database.py
+- The open_bets table creation was changed due to a missing date.
+The bet amount was not specified.
+This changed was received succesfully on the database.

 ### - routes.py
-- `FindRoulette` function created to optimize code, this function receive as parameter only the id of the Roulette searched and return True or false depending on the roulette existence on the database.
+- `VerifyBetAmount` function was created to evaluate the data from the requests.
+A valid value is considered between *0 - 10000* and it's only accepted integer values.
-- `"/RouletteOpening"`route was changed to use the new function to verify the existence of the roulette.
+- the missing data was added to the insert on the `/AddBet` route
-- `"/AddBet"`route the variable name for id received was change to `roulette_id_received`